alecristia/CDSwordSeg/recipes/arglongitudinal/README.md

 - changed ORTHO definition to a loop because we have many files

 TODO:

-create a small sample to test the perl bit and run it locally to find the bug
+- there is a new bug -- intoperl is empty create a small sample to test the perl bit and run it locally to find the bug